Hydraulic Cylinder Bore 203.2 mm x Stroke 680 mm

 Where:

-- vv v is the rod speed (m/s),
+- vv v is the speed of the stem (m/s),

 For example, at a pressure of 250 bar, the force generated can be calculated as follows: